John Sanctuary Nicholson: BSAP, Second Boer War and First World War

 The 7th Hussars joined a force at Mafeking to suppress a native rising in Matabeleland.
 During these operations he raised and commanded a corps of British South Africa Police (BSAP).
 He became Commandant-General of the BSAP and Inspector-General of Volunteers in Rhodesia from 1898 until 1903.
 The Second Boer War took place in neighbouring South Africa from 1899 to June 1902, and to recognize his contribution, Nicholson was appointed a Companion of the Order of the Bath (CB) in the South Africa honours list published on 26 June 1902.
 In 1903 he succeeded Baden-Powell as Inspector-General of South African Constabulary and retired from the post as a colonel in 1907.

 During the First World War he joined the British Expeditionary Force and from April 1915 to December 1918 was base commandant at Calais.
 He had been promoted to brigadier-general in 1916 and retired from the Army in 1920.

 Political career

 With a father and brother both being members of parliament Nicholson contested a seat in East Dorset in the 1910 general election.
 He lost by 426 votes to Captain Guest but after a petition Guest was unseated.
-Nicholson stood again as a Conservative candidate in a by-election against Guests brother Henry Guest but was defeated again by a small margin.
+Nicholson stood again as a Conservative candidate in a by-election against Guest's brother Henry Guest but was defeated again by a small margin.
 In the second general election of 1910 in December, he tried to get elected at Stafford but was defeated by 755 votes.

 In 1921, he was elected the Member of Parliament for the Westminster Abbey constituency in a by-election following the death of the incumbent MP William Burdett-Coutts.
 He was re-elected in the following two general elections in 1922 and 1923.